 Hearth and Home

-Learn all about the places people called home from simple wooden huts to great stone castles.
-Uncover the remains of buildings left behind and learn how archaeologists can reconstruct a building to understand the building materials and styles of homes from the past.
+Learn all about the places people called home, from simple wooden huts to great stone castles!
+Through hands-on activities, pupils will investigate building materials and styles and learn how archaeologists can reconstruct what a building might have looked like from the remains left behind.

 People, Place and the Past – Changing Urban Landscapes